702Padmin/Flyertap-Distributor/README.md

 -  Description
 -  Flyer Pickup location

-These Jobs will be pulled from the database based on whatever service areas the users have selected and will be created on a Web Application so you will not need to develop anything for create these jobs you simnply pull whatever jobs are available.
+These Jobs will be pulled from the database based on whatever service areas the users have selected and will be created on a Web Application so you will not need to develop anything for create these jobs you simply pull whatever jobs are available.
 I will create an API endpoint (with documentation) for requesting jobs so you can pull the data and display them on the app.

 Of course, we will also need the ability to take on the job.
 So there should be a button where users can accept the job.
 Once they accept the job they will be shown the address pickup location for the Flyers and once they have the flyers.
 They should be able to view the job and have a button to start the distribution tracker.
 Once they complete it.
 All the tracking data should be saved to the database and we should get notified when the job is complete with a link to a report showing the route analtyics as well as the map with their route.
 This brings us to the next thing, we would like to get notified whenever someone takes on a job.
 -->